1996 Carolina Panthers season: NFC Divisional Playoffs: vs. (3) Dallas Cowboys

-NFC Championship
+NFC Championship: at (1) Green Bay Packers

 The Packers recorded 201 rushing yards and 476 total yards of offense.
 Green Bay running back Dorsey Levens recorded 117 yards receiving and 88 yards rushing, including a 29-yard touchdown catch.
 Quarterback Brett Favre managed to overcome two early turnovers that set up 10 Carolina points, completing 19 out of 29 passes for 292 yards and 2 touchdowns.
 Packers running back Edgar Bennett, who recorded 99 rushing yards, scored a touchdown from 4 yards out, and kicker Chris Jacke added 3 field goals.

 Early in the first quarter, Panthers linebacker Sam Mills intercepted a pass from Favre and returned it to the Packers 3-yard line, setting up Kerry Collins' 3-yard touchdown pass to fullback Howard Griffith.
 Green Bay struck back with Favre's 29-yard touchdown pass to Levens, but after forcing a punt, Carolina lineman Lamar Lathon recovered a fumble from Favre on the Packers 45-yard line.
 A few plays later, John Kasay's 22-yard field goal put the Panthers back in the lead, 10–7.

 But after that, the Packers dominated the rest of the game.
 Favre responded by leading Green Bay 71 yards in 15 plays and scoring with a 6-yard touchdown pass to Antonio Freeman.
 Then on the first play after the ensuing kickoff, safety Tyrone Williams intercepted a pass from Collins on the Packers 38-yard line.
 Favre's completions to Andre Rison and Freeman for gains of 23 and 25 yards moved the ball into field goal range, and Jacke's 31-yard field goal finished the drive, giving Green Bay a 17–10 halftime lead.

 On the first drive of the second half, Green Bay moved the ball 73 yards in 11 plays and scored with another Jacke field goal.
 The Panthers managed to respond with an 11-play, 73-yard drive of their own and score with Kasay's second field goal, which cut their deficit to 7 points.
 But Green Bay stormed right back with a 74-yard touchdown drive, featuring a 66-yard reception by Levens.
 On the next play, Bennett's 4-yard touchdown run gave the Packers a 27–13 lead with two minutes left in the third quarter.
-In the fourth quarter, Jacke's third field goal put the game out of reach.
+In the fourth quarter, Jacke's third field goal put the game out of reach and ended the Panthers' season.